Lazytangent/aws-s3-just-storage/README.md

 A guide to set up Amazon Web Services' Simple Storage Service to house some content without using it for user uploads in an application.

+## Why?

+Why would you want to use an AWS S3 Bucket?
+While Heroku's PostgreSQL database is good for storing most of your data in an organized format, it's not optimized for large file storage, and that includes images and music files, files that you might want to use in your application.
+AWS's S3 is an object storage service which allows you to store images, music files, or any other kind of large file that PostgreSQL wouldn't be able to store well.
+Using AWS or some other content delivery network (CDN) will allow you to use larger files without impacting your application's performance in a negative way.

 ## Create your AWS S3 Bucket

 Navigate to the [AWS Console], create an account if you haven't used AWS yet, or